Alan Morrison (poet): Overview of works

 Tan Raptures - described by the Church Times as having "fluency, wit, and passion" was released in April 2017.
 Morrison describes the long title poem as an "Audenic dialectic" in verse; it is also a Socialist-Catholic polemic in opposition to the welfare regimen of ex-Secretary of the Department for Work and Pensions (DWP), Iain Duncan Smith.

 Morrison is editor of left-wing international literary webzine, The Recusant, which he founded in 2007.
 In August 2010 Morrison compiled, contributed to and edited a collection of political poems entitled Emergency Verse - Poetry in Defence of the Welfare State (Caparison) endorsed by Caroline Lucas MP This was followed in 2012 by a second, significantly bigger anti-austerity anthology, The Robin Hood Book – Verse Versus Austerity (patron Mark Serwotka of the PCS Union).
 Morrison started up another polemical poetry site, Militant Thistles, in 2015.

 In May 2021 the belated third anti-austerity anthology, The Brown Envelope Book (subtitled Poems and prose on experiences of unemployment, the benefits system, disability and work capability assessments) was published by Caparison, once more selected, edited and designed by Morrison (along with co-editor Kate Jay-R), featuring 107 poets, writers and disability activists.
 This anthology, patroned by John McArdle of the Black Triangle Campaign, had immediate impact, being mentioned by Labour MP Steve McCabe during a welfare debate in Parliament on 17 May 2021.

-Morrison's poetry and monographs have appeared in journals including Culture Matters, Disability Arts Online, The Fortnightly Review, The International Times, The London Magazine, The Morning Star, Stand, and The Whistling Shade.
+Morrison's poetry and monographs have appeared in journals including Culture Matters, Disability Arts Online, The Fortnightly Review, The International Times, The London Magazine, Long Poem Magazine, The Morning Star, Stand, and The Whistling Shade.

 His poetry has been awarded grants from the Arts Council, and a John Masefield Memorial Trust Award from the Society of Authors.
 Morrison has been a recipient of a Royal Literary Fund grant since 2014.

+Since January 2025 Morrison has been a co-poetry editor for The Morning Star.